ToolJet/ToolJet/docs/docs/widgets/table.md

 </div>

 Action buttons will be displayed as the last column of the table.
-The styles of these buttons can be customised and `on click` actions can be configured. when clicked, `selectedRow` property of the table will have the table data of the row.
+The styles of these buttons can be customized and `on click` actions can be configured. when clicked, `selectedRow` property of the table will have the table data of the row.

 | Property | Description |
 | -------- | ------------ |